Xavier577/nipro/readMe.md

 pipenv install (to install packages in pipfile)

+Run,

+python manage.py makemigrations
+python manage.py migrate (so that python can save our changes)

 Run: python manage.py runserver to run the server in the base directory(the directory that contains all the entire project).

 Then go to (cd into) the frontend directory and Run,